shawna-tuli-silicon-valley/uci-ics-olympic-games-bayesian-data-analysis/README.md

-Historical dataset on Summer and Winter Olympic Games (Athens 1896 to Rio 2016)
+120 Years of Olympic History - Summer and Winter Olympic Games (Athens 1896 to Rio 2016)